 The Company elected to be taxed as a REIT under Code Sections 856 through 860 beginning with its short taxable year ended December 31, 2013.
 U.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate income tax rates to the extent that it annually distributes less than 100% of its taxable income.
 The Company's taxable REIT subsidiary ("TRS"), CHMI Solutions, as well as CHMI Solutions' wholly-owned subsidiary, Aurora, are subject to U.S. federal income taxes on their taxable income.
 To maintain qualification as a REIT, the Company must distribute at least 90% of its annual REIT taxable income to its stockholders and meet certain other requirements such as assets it may hold, income it may generate and its stockholder composition.
 In 2017, the Internal Revenue Service issued a revenue procedure permitting "publicly offered" REITs to make elective stock dividends (i.e., dividends paid in a mixture of stock and cash), with at least 20% of the total distribution being paid in cash, to satisfy their REIT distribution requirements.
-On May 4, 2020, the Internal Revenue Service issued a revenue procedure (through the end of 2020) the minimum amount of the total distribution that must be paid in cash to 10%.
-Pursuant to these revenue procedures, the Company has in the past and may in the future elect to make distributions of its taxable income in a mixture of stock and cash.
+Pursuant to this revenue procedure, the Company may elect to make distributions of its taxable income in a mixture of stock and cash.